MDP Wethersfield

 MDP Wethersfield is a Ministry of Defence facility in Essex, England, located north of the village of Wethersfield, about 6 mi north-west of the town of Braintree.
-Originally an RAF station, the original accommodation areas have now been converted to become the headquarters and training centre of the Ministry of Defence Police.
+Originally an RAF station, the site was later used as the headquarters and training centre of the Ministry of Defence Police until 2022.
+It now houses asylum seekers.

-It started as RAF Station Wethersfield opening in 1944 and during World War II it was used by the Royal Air Force and United States Army Air Forces.
+It started as RAF Wethersfield opening in 1944 and during World War II it was used by the Royal Air Force and United States Army Air Forces.
 It was closed in 1946, and was reopened in 1951 as a result of the Cold War.
 Used until 1970 as a United States Air Force fighter airfield, it was held as a reserve airfield until 1993, when it came under control of the Ministry of Defence Police.

 History

 Use by the USAAF

 RAF Wethersfield was allocated by the RAF to the United States Army Air Forces Ninth Air Force in August 1942.
 For security reasons, it was known as USAAF Station AAF-170 rather than its location during the war.
 Its station ID was "WF" but it was still RAF Wethersfield.